Dalakoti07/feedMeMemes/README.md

 2.

 ## Issues
-1. view gone in rv button
+1. make button view gone in rv button when clicked in swipe left
 2. usage of same rv in random and fav memes
 3. Download image/gifs in app folder and show it in gallery too
 4. set 12 different themes for app and store status bar color and app bar color in shared prefs